TabbycatDebate/tabbycat/docs/installation/linux.rst

 3. Set up a new database
 ================================================================================

-.. note:: You can skip step 1 if this is not your first installation.
+.. hint:: You can skip step 1 if this is not your first installation.
 Every Tabbycat installation requires its own database, but they can use the same login role if you like.

 1. Create a new user account with a password, replacing ``myusername`` with whatever name you prefer.
 If you don't know what username to pick, use ``tabbycat``.